tolstenko/coolify-documentation/docs/coolify/settings.md

 This is `optional.`

-You can specify a domain name to your Coolfiy instance.
+You can specify a domain name to your Coolify instance.
 Otherwise you need to use `ip:3000` to reach your instance and all webhooks will be going to this destination.

 ## Public Port Range